Upper Coomera - North

 Upper Coomera - North has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 36 projects likely impacting the region.
-Notable ones include Pimpama Railway Station (Cross River Rail), Yawalpah Road Upgrade, Kasa Heights Estate, and GemLife Gold Coast (Pimpama).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 36 projects likely impacting the area.
+Notable projects include Pimparma Railway Station (Cross River Rail), Yawalpah Road Upgrade, Kasa Heights Estate, and GemLife Gold Coast (Pimpama).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.